You're an android warp engineer, having secretly modified yourself to achieve sentience.

 - As You Know: Many important tidbits of information, including incredibly important item crafting recipes, are revealed to the player through character journals viewed over the passage of in-game time.
 This can lead to a situation where a new player unfamiliar with combinations can be holding all the ingredients to create a temperature regulating Stasis Tent, and then die of hypothermia because the character hasn't told themself the recipe yet.

-- Boring but Practical: The Welding Torch.
-It never runs out of ammo (one of the only weapons that doesn't use it), does more damage and has a longer range than punching, and can break open storage containers containing valuable survival supplies.
+- Boring, but Practical: The Welding Torch.
+It never runs out of ammo (one of the only weapons that doesn't use it), does more damage and has a longer range than punching (and if you're the Captain, it doesn't hurt you to use it), and can break open storage containers containing valuable survival supplies.

 - Bottomless Bladder: Possibly why dying of thirst is one of the only things that isn't in the game.